David-Bascom05/Portfolio/Mechanical_Designs/Carbon_Fiber_Molding.md

 ## Mold Design ##

-As you can see from the images above, and the parts that were made from them, molds could be used to create increadably complex geometry, with relatively little effort.
+As you can see from the images above, and the parts that were made from them, molds could be used to create incredibly complex geometry, with relatively little effort.
 The molds I designed were 3D printed out of PETG.
-This was due to 3D printing being a very easy way to make the complex geometry needed in manufactoring these, and PETG was choosen for its lack of adhession to the epoxy I was using.
+This was due to 3D printing being a very easy way to make the complex geometry needed in manufacturing these, and PETG was chosen for its lack of adhesion to the epoxy I was using.
 The biggest drawback to using 3D printing was that it was very weak, and would often break during the demolding process.
 This meant that molds were usually one time use.
 This was not a huge detriment however, as molds are very easy to print.
 This did make demolding the part the most difficult part of the process, so designing molds for part removal was key.
-Large draft angles on parts that slid past each other was critical to limit frction between walls of the mold.
-I also discovered that 3 piece molds were much easier to take apart than 2 piece molds, as the parts no longer had to slide past each other, but could be pulled appart.
-3 piece molds also allowed more gaps for excess epoxy to escape, which was an added benifit.
+Large draft angles on parts that slid past each other was critical to limit friction between walls of the mold and the part.
+I also discovered that 3 piece molds were much easier to take apart than 2 piece molds, as the parts no longer had to slide pasteach other, but could be pulled apart.
+3 piece molds also allowed more gaps for excess epoxy to escape, which was an added benefit.

 ## Testing ##

-To test the yeild strength of the forged parts, I made 3 dog bone samples, and ran a tensile test on each one.
-The first test was done without the use of an extentiometer, so not strain data was collected in order to calculate youngs modulus.
+To test the yield strength of the forged parts, I made 3 dog bone samples and ran a tensile test on each one.
+The first test was done without the use of an extensometer, so no strain data was collected in order to calculate Young's modulus.

 <table style="width:100%; border-collapse: collapse;">
   <tr>